RonanChance/Data-Viz/README.md

 <img src="./svg/events_over_time.svg" width="900">
 </p>

 Many researchers have noted that tickborne disease is on the rise.
-Climate change and global warming is frequently speculated to be the likely culprit for the increase in Lyme disease infections (and other tickborne diseases).
-The warmer temperatures have been better for tick reproduction, and increased their survivability during the winter.
+Climate change and global warming are frequently speculated to be the likely culprit for the increase in Lyme disease infections (and other tickborne diseases).
+The warmer temperatures have been better for tick reproduction and have increased their survivability during the winter.
 Troy Cullen wrote an article about this issue [New Jersey Hills](https://www.newjerseyhills.com/echoes-sentinel/opinion/letters_to_the_editor/letter-climate-change-and-lyme-disease-how-global-warming-is-already-wreaking-havoc-on-new/article_9e06ed84-676b-5c4a-9d7c-c82d2ef05387.html).

 ## Additional Interest: NLP of Documented Adverse Reactions

-Additional data-visualization showcase using wordclouds.
+Additional data-visualization showcase using word clouds.
 The first shows the reactions listed by individuals having an adverse event during treatment.
 The second graphic shows the reactions listed by individuals having an adverse event during (non-tickborne) antibiotic treatment.

 Tickborne Antibiotic Reactions  |  All Antibiotic Reactions :-------------------------:|:-------------------------: